mwfongAWS/doc-planner/examples/README.md

 Before running the script:

-1. Install AWS Documentation Tools (`pip install -e .` from the project root)
+1. Install AWS Documentation Planner (`pip install -e .` from the project root)
 2. Configure AWS credentials with access to Amazon Bedrock
 3. Edit the script to set your S3 bucket name and Quip API token (optional)